erkobridee/nx-frontends/docs/build-release-flow/azure-devops.md

 #### Pull Request

 > Triggered when there is any new pull request that targets the **develop** branch
+>
+> The main goal of this pipeline is to validate the code from the pull request

 ![ci pull requests](assets/ci_pull-requests.png)